 - 1. From the left pane, select Report > Ruckus AP Tunnel Stats.
 The Ruckus GRE tab appears by default. - 2.
-Update the parameters as explained in Table 35: Ruckus GRE Report Parameters on page 248. - 3.
-Click: - Load Data To view the report in the workspace. - Export CSV-To open or save the report in CSV file format.
+Update the parameters as explained in the table below. - 3.
+Click: - Load Data- To view the report in the workspace. - Export CSV-To open or save the report in CSV file format.

-Table 35: Ruckus GRE Report Parameters
+TABLE 41 Ruckus GRE Report Parameters

 Field Description Your Action Time Period Indicate the time period for which you want to view the report.
 Move the slider to set the duration.
 Data Plane Indicates the Data Plane.
 Select the Data Plane.
 AP MAC or IP Address Indicates the MAC of the Access Point or IP Address.
 Enter the AP MAC or IP address.
 Zone Name Specifies the zone for which you want to view the report.
-Select the required zone.
+Enter the zone name or choose the zone from the list.

-Table 36: Ruckus GRE report attributes on page 248 contains the report based on the statistics for Ruckus GRE.
+The table below contains the report based on the statistics for Ruckus GRE.
 Each entry contains the 15 minutes cumulative data.